-Clinical Guideline American College of Recommendations Amorican College of Gastroenterology: Guidelines for the Diagnosis and Management of Gastroesophageal Reflux Disease (2013) chocolate, caffeine, alcohol, acidic and/or spicy foods) is not recommended in the treatment of GERD.
+Table 11.
+Clinical Guid elines Clinical Guideline Recommendations American College of Gastroesophageal reflux disease (GERD) Gastroenterology: Weight loss is recommended for GERD patients who are overweight or Guidelines for the have had recent weight gain.
+Diagnosis and Head of bed elevation and avoidance of meals two to three hours before Management of bedtime should be recommended for patients with nocturnal GERD.
+Gastroesophageal Routine global elimination of food that can trigger reflux (including) Reflux Disease chocolate, caffeine, alcohol, acidic and/or spicy foods) is not (2013) recommended in the treatment of GERD.
 An eight-week course of proton pump inhibitors (PPIs) is the therapy of choice for symptom relief and healing of erosive esophagitis.
 There are no major differences in efficacy between the different PPIs.
 Traditional delayed release PPIs should be administered 30 to 60 minutes before meal for maximal pH control.
 Newer PPIs may offer dosing flexibility relative to meal timing.
 PPI therapy should be initiated at once a day dosing, before the first meal of the day.
 For patients with partial response to once daily therapy, tailored therapy with adjustment of dose timing and / or twice daily dosing should be considered in patients with night-time symptoms, variable schedules, and / or sleep disturbance.
 Non-responders to PPI should be referred for evaluation.
 In patients with partial response to PPI therapy, increasing the dose to twice daily therapy or switching to a different PPI may provide additional symptom relief.
+Maintenance PPI therapy should be administered for GERD patients who continue to have symptoms after PPI is discontinued, discontinued and in patients with complications including erosive esophagitis and Barrett's